What Is Holiness?

 God was holy long before there was sin to avoid.
 His holiness isn’t the absence of stain but the presence of life.
 He is unbroken, undamaged, unfallen—utterly complete within Himself.
 The Father gives, the Son embodies, and the Spirit indwells; together they are a living current of divine love.

-Holiness is not fragile purity.
+Holiness is not fragile purity, the way we seem to treat it.
 It is dangerous goodness—the kind that burns away decay without destroying what it touches.
 When Isaiah trembled before God’s holiness, the coal didn’t consume him; it cleansed him.
-That’s what holiness always does—it heals what’s wounded and restores what’s lost.

 Not Distant but Different